Empowered Community

 EL ZURZULAR’S ECONOMIC CHALLENGE

 In El Zurzular, the majority of the community members rely on agricultural work to support themselves and their families.
 The primary crop is coffee.
 During the planting and harvest seasons, many workers who have their own land sell their coffee through intermediaries.
 During planting season, farmers often do not have the necessary income to be able to support their families and pay for pesticides, fertilizers, and other products that are needed to cultivate their crops.
-Intermediaries offer the workers high interest rate loans at the beginning of the season for their crops, but it leaves the workers with a low profit and often a significant amount of debt.
+Intermediaries offer the workers high-interest rate loans at the beginning of the season for their crops, but it leaves the workers with a low profit and often a significant amount of debt.
 Other than intermediaries, there is often no other access to credit or savings in rural areas like Zurzular.
 Community banks (cajas rurales) have been formed throughout Honduras to provide savings and loans with an affordable interest rate in rural areas and also capital to support other community projects.

 122